-For example your wishlist could include things like -
+For example your puppy adoption wishlist could include things like:

 It's still perfectly possible that you'll fall in love with a dog that doesn't fit your list, and that's OK as long as you're aware that you'll need to adapt your expectations or preparations to fit your new best friend.

-The staff at the rescue center can help you find a dog, or a pup, that is right for you.
+The staff at the rescue center can help you adopt a puppy or dog that is right for you.